benhoskings/babushka/README.markdown

 n.b.
 ---

-Babushka is new, in flux, and has approximately 0% test coverage.
+Babushka is new, in flux, and only has partial test coverage.
 Also, many deps will change your system irreversibly, which is kind of the whole point, but it has to be said anyway.
 Use caution and always have a backup.